markNZed/GPT-NeoX-Colab/notebook2task.md

 - **Instructions for Running Different Experiments:**
   - Explain how to modify configuration files or command-line arguments to test different setups.
-  - Encourage users to document their experiments using W&B.
+  - Encourage users to document their experiments using MLFlow.

 #### **7. Evaluation and Benchmarking:**